 Let's imagine that you're struggling with scaling your service, and at some point moved to the asynchronous replication of the database.
-This would lead to the situation when querying for the order status right after the order creation might return 404 if an asynchronous replica hasn't got the update yet.
+This would lead to the situation when querying for the order status right after order creating might return 404 if an asynchronous replica hasn't got the update yet.
 In fact, thus we abandon a strict consistency policy in a favor of an eventual one.

 What would be the result?
 The code above will stop working.
-A user creates an order, then tries to get its status - but gets the error.
+A developer creates an order, then tries to get its status - but gets the error.
 It's very hard to predict what approach developers would implement to tackle this error.
-Probably, they would not expect this to happen at all.
+Probably, none at all.

-You may say something like, "But we've never promised strict consistency in the first place" - and that is obviously not true.
-You may say that if, and only if, you have really described the eventual consistency in the createOrder docs, and all your SDK examples look like this:
+You may say something like, 'But we've never promised the strict consistency in the first place' - and that is obviously not true.
+You may say that if, and only if, you have really described the eventual consistency in the createOrder docs, and all your SDK examples look like:

 '''

 let order = api.createOrder();

 let status;

 while (true) {

 try {

 status = api.getStatus(order.id);

 } catch (e) {

-if (e.httpStatusCode != 404 ||
+if (e.httpStatusCode != 404 || timeoutExceeded()) {

-timeoutExceeded()) {

 break;

 }

 }

 }

 if (status) {

 ...

 }

 '''

 We presume we may skip the explanations why such code must never be written under any circumstances.
-If you're really providing a non-strictly consistent API, then either the createOrder operation must be asynchronous and return the result when all replicas are synchronized, or the retry policy must be hidden inside the getStatus operation implementation.
+If you're really providing a nonstrictly consistent API, then either the createOrder operation must be asynchronous and return the result when all replicas are synchronized, or the retry policy must be hidden inside the getStatus operation implementation.

-If you failed to describe the eventual consistency in the first place, then you simply couldn't make these changes in the API.
-You will effectively break backwards compatibility, which will lead to huge problems with your customers' apps, intensified by the fact they can't be simply reproduced by QA engineers.
+If you failed to describe the eventual consistency in the first place, then you simply can't make these changes in the API.
+You will effectively break backwards compatibility, which will lead to huge problems with your customers' apps, intensified by the fact they can't be simply reproduced.